markOfKaine/PubAnalyzer/README.md

 - **Usability**:
   - Beginner-friendly UI
-  - Fully mobile-compatible

 - **Scalability**:
   - Supports 20+ concurrent users
   - Each user can store at least 10 documents

 ---